adibifard/F4SPC/README.md

 ---------------------------------------------------------------------------------------------------------------------
 ### Examples:
-There are three sample `.gro` files under the folder `/Examples` in the repository, for which the exactitude of the code can be verified with.
+There are three sample `.gro` files under the folder `Examples` in the repository, for which the exactitude of the code can be verified with.
 The descriptions for the files are provided following:

 1. `typeII_Hydrate.gro`: This is a single-time trajectory file of type-II gas hydrates.
 As it is a single-time trajectory, it does not hold the simulation time data, and the output `.csv` file would only contain a single-point F4 value.
 This is a four-site (OHHM) water model.
 The command line script to run this example is as below:

 `$ python f4spc.py -i Examples/typeII_Hydrate.gro -wm 4`

 2. `test.gro`:

 `$ python f4spc.py -i Examples/test.gro -wm 4`

 3. `2_5nm_rest1_fr125002.gro`:

 #### Authors: